-The RWQCBs issue NPDES permits for waste discharges to surface water from both point and non-point sources.
+The RWQCBs issue NPDES permits for waste discharges to surface water from both point and nonpoint sources.
 The NPDES permit system includes an individual permit system for municipal wastewater treatment plants and several categories of stormwater discharges.
-General NPDES stormwater permits apply to industrial facilities and any general ground-disturbing construction activity greater than 1 acre.
+General NPDES stormwater permits apply to industrial facilities and any general ground-disturbing construction activity greater than 1 acre (0.4 hectare).
 Before construction of such projects, applicants must submit a Notice of Intent (NOI) to the RWQCB and prepare a Storm Water Pollution Prevention Plan (SWPPP).
 A SWPPP generally describes proposed construction activities, receiving waters, stormwater discharge locations, and best management practices that will be used to reduce project construction effects on receiving water quality.

-California Health and Safety Code 7050.5 and Public Resources Code 5097.98 must cease until the County Coroner makes a report determining whether the find represents a crime scene or a Native American burial.
+California Health and Safety Code 7050.5 and Public Resources Code 5097.98

+Under the California Health and Safety Code, the intentional disturbance, mutilation, or removal of interred human remains is a misdemeanor.
+The code requires that, upon discovery of human remains outside of a dedicated cemetery, the County Coroner must be notified and further ground disturbance must cease until the County Coroner makes a report determining whether the find represents a crime scene or a Native American burial.
 If the Coroner recognizes the remains to be those of a Native American, he must contact the Native American Heritage Commission (NAHC) within 24 hours.
-Public Resources Code Section 5097.98 sets forth procedures by which the NAHC may identify a Most Likely Descendant, who may inspect the remains and consult with the landowner to provide for the respectful treatment and/or reinterment of the remains.
+Public Resources Code 5097.98 sets forth procedures by which the NAHC may identify a Most Likely Descendant, who may inspect the remains and consult with the landowner to provide for the respectful treatment and/or reinterment of the remains.